 With some interns coming in over the summer, our office became a little crowded.
 Our team moved to the former conference room.
 My new seat was next to the window, which was pretty great given we didn't have AC.
 Other teams were growing as well, so the company started to look for a new location.
 By November we moved to our current offices, located on the first floor at the Tervuursevest in Leuven.
 With lots of space, natural light and a big terrace, it was quite the upgrade.

 The new office was only the first of many changes.
-We opened an office in San Francisco, we launched a new website and hired a bunch of new people, including our fourth team member, Elias.
+We opened an office in San Francisco, we launched a new website and hired a bunch of new people.
 Last but not least, we also released a new product: iXGuard.

 This is what we have been working on for the past 10 months, a brand new product, completely from scratch.
 For the official launch in December, we focused on three core features: